 The leadership assessment -Leadership Circle Profile (LCP)- has helped more than half a million executives and managers around the world to shed light on their hidden skills and shine as authentic leaders with integrity.
-In this post you will discover that you are a complete and wonderfully complex person with enormous potential and the power to be better than you already are.
+This post will show you a way to understand your leadership on a deeper level.

 …If after reading this article you want to know more, don’t miss this post about the book “Mastering Leadership” by Bob Anderson that describes the model behind the Leadership Circle Profile in all its details.

 The Leadership Circle Profile is a 360 assessment that goes beyond the usual leadership evaluations.
 It does assess two fundamental areas that drive high leadership performance: your leadership skills, and – equally important – your thinking patterns.
 Why is this relevant?
 Because what we think hugely impacts what we do.
 Thus, the Leadership Circle Profile (LCP) reveals your operating system that drives a lot of your actions and behaviours – and reveals how this enhances or limits your leadership.